gitHu6-newb/FoldingAtAltitude/README.md

   ```
   sudo reboot
   ```
   - and that's it.
-Changes are the previous GPU WU errored out previously, but you should be working on a new one now within a minute.<br>
+Chances are the previous GPU WU errored out previously, but you should be working on a new one now within a minute.<br>
 <br>

 T2.
 If your VMs are running but nothing is doing any calculations, check the log.